 Have You Planned Or Are Planning Your Estate?
 Leave Your Loved Ones With Less-Trust Us!

-We all want to leave our loved ones with a sizable inheritance if we can.
+We all want to leave our loved ones with a sizeable inheritance if we can.
 We often spend hours combing through the best life insurance and death benefit policies.
 We meet with lawyers and accountants to find the best way to plan and prepare our estate.
 Many of us are even choosing to have preplanned and prepaid funerals.
 We’ll do pretty much anything to ensure our loved ones are properly taken care of after we’re gone.

 What we don’t think about is the tremendous physical, emotional and financial responsibility that fall upon our chosen executors when it comes time to liquidate our estate properties and the contents.
 Research is revealing that managing an estate can become so overwhelming it can push marriages to the brink of collapse, cause physical ailments and can even lead to depression.